Where do you dive?

 Although they look close on a map both Grand Turk and Salt Cay are about 90 miles from Provo.
 To dive those areas you need to plan to stay there a few days.

-Do you have any all day trips?
+Do you offer any all-day dive trips?

 We normally schedule 3 tank dives for Wednesdays but are happy to schedule other days on request.
 We generally need 8 people to run this trip.

-Can snorkelers go out on the boat?
+Can snorkelers go out on the boats?

 Afternoon snorkeling trips are scheduled more often during the summer months for 2 hours of purely snorkeling out in Grace Bay.

-At certain times during winter months we may be unable to dive the northern sites, however if the sea is rough outside your hotel you will be relieved to see calm water on the southern shore as we have protection from the island.
+At certain times during winter months we may be unable to dive the northern sites.
+However, if the sea is rough outside your hotel you will be relieved to see calm water on the southern shore as we have protection from the island.
 It is extremely rare to be unable to dive safely.